-We’re very proud of our strong Year 7 Homeroom Team.
+We’re very proud of our strong Year 7 and Year 8 Homeroom Teams.

 Our students have great opportunities to build connections and develop positive relationships with students across the whole school.
 As well as starting their journey as part of their Senior School House each Year 7 student has a Year 12 Mentor who plays an important role in their life at school as a ‘big brother/sister’.
 Year 12 Mentors are highly valued and sought after positions at Grammar.
 Our Year 8 students continue to build connections start to interact more and more with students across all senior levels as they move to become a more integral part of their House.

 We know that open communication and building a positive three-way partnership are critical to support our students at this important stage in their development.
 At Year 7 there are a number of excellent opportunities for parents to come together at the School to meet teachers and other families.